gravitational/teleport/rfd/0059-search-based-access-requests.md

 ### Which roles will be requested

-When creating a search-based access request the underlying roles being requested will be determined automatically.
+When creating a search-based access request the underlying roles being requested will be determined automaticially.
 For simplicity, all roles which the user has permission to search as (included in `search_as_roles` on any of the roles the user has) will be requested.
 This request will be limited to only the exact resources found in the search, and (if approved) the user will have access to